-I feel kind of badly writing about this art show that Meghan and I saw on the Monday of the Labour Day long weekend, because, alas, it is over now and most-likely never to be repeated.
-However, I also can’t not include it because it was one of the coolest art installations that I’ve ever seen.
+Meghan and I saw this great art exhibition on the Monday of the Labour Day long weekend, but, alas, it is over now and most-likely never to be repeated.
+So, even though it’s too late for me to be recommending it to you, I can’t not post about it because it was one of the coolest art installations that I’ve ever seen.

 Briefly, Ydessa Hendeles is a 68 year old Germany born Canadian artist-curator, philanthropist and collector, who is director of her own art foundation in Toronto.
 From what I can glean, she has been immersed in the local art scene for most of her life, having opened a gallery beside The Rivoli on Queen Street West in 1980.

-Her wiki page is linked about if you’d like more details, or if you feel like a good long-ish read, check out this pdf of an 1993 article about her in Canadian Art Magazine.
+Her wiki page is linked above if you’d like more details, or, if you feel like a good long-ish read, check out this pdf of an 1993 article about this artist in Canadian Art Magazine.